A question of Frohardt on $2$-groups, skew translation quadrangles of even order and cyclic STGQs: Introduction

-As a bonus of this new technique, we are able to solve another long-standing open problem on which virtually no progress has been made since Payne's first paper on skew translation generalized quadrangles \cite{STGQbirth} from 1975, marking the birth of the theory.
+In this paper, we resolve the question by showing that class (3) is empty.
+The proof consists of a mixture of synthetic and geometric reasoning.
+Payne's first paper on skew translation generalized quadrangles \cite{STGQbirth} from 1975, marking the birth of the theory.
 In its long history, no examples were found of STGQs of even order $(t,t)$ for which the elation group was {\em not} abelian | when $t$ is odd, the theory is entirely different, since then it is easy to prove that such a group cannot be abelian at all.
 Since one expects that such STGQs would have to meet the requirements of Frohardt's theorem, and since for STGQs of order $(t,t)$ the elements of $\mF$ are always elementary abelian (see \cite{STGQ} for those details), such examples would conjecturally live in class (3) of Theorem \ref{Fro88}.
 And indeed they do, if they would exist.

-The best result up to now was the same result when $(t,t) = (8,8)$ \cite{Leug}, with a very long and computer-aided technical proof.
-Our proof of the general solution is very short (see sections \ref{secsubGQ} and \ref{sol}); it states the any finite STGQ of even order $(t,t)$ necessarily is a {\em translation generalized quadrangle} | that is, the associated elation group is an elementary abelian $2$-group, and hence the quadrangle has a projective representation in some projective space.
+The best result up till 2020 was the same result when $(t,t) = (8,8)$ \cite{Leug}, with a very long and computer-aided technical proof.
+In the meanwhile, Ott has published a long paper \cite{Ott} in which he showed that finite skew translation quadrangles of order $(t,t)$ with $t$ not a square, are translation generalized quadrangles, that is, the associated elation group is an elementary abelian $2$-group, and hence the quadrangle has a projective representation in some projective space.
 This essentially means that there is no ``proper'' theory of STGQs in this case.
+The present paper contains an alternative approach to the one of Ott, although we use one lemma of his paper.
+Our proof, which is geometric in nature, is very short in comparison with Ott's proof, and we first completely classify skew translation generalized quadrangles of order $(t,t)$ which have a cyclic group of symmetries with center the elation point.
+We then use the lemma of Ott to reduce the general problem to the case of ``cyclic STGQs.''